musasuleiman7/smoking-lbw-meta-analysis/README.md

-# Meta-Analysis: Maternal Smoking and Low Birth Weight
+# Maternal Smoking and Low Birth Weight

-A reproducible meta-analysis of the association between maternal smoking during pregnancy and the risk of low birth weight (LBW) in offspring.
-This project uses data from the prospective cohort studies included in Di et al. (2022).
+This repository contains a small meta-analysis exploring the association between maternal smoking during pregnancy and low birth weight (LBW) in infants.

--   **Data:** `meta_data.csv` (n=23 prospective studies)
--   **Code:** `Analysis.R`
--   **Package(s):** R (v4.3.1) with `meta` and `tidyverse`
+The project was completed using data from the **prospective cohort studies** reported in *Di et al., World Journal of Pediatrics (2022)*.

 ---

-## 1. Aim

-To programmatically calculate the pooled odds ratio (OR) and quantify the heterogeneity for the association between maternal smoking and LBW, based on published epidemiological data.

-## 2. Methods

-Data for 23 prospective cohort studies were extracted from Di et al., *World J Pediatr* (2022), Fig. 2.
-Effect sizes (ORs) and 95% CIs were log-transformed, and their standard errors were calculated.
+### Overview

+The goal was to reproduce the results for the prospective cohort subset (n = 23) from the original publication and to confirm the pooled odds ratio (OR) and heterogeneity estimates.

+- **Data file:** `meta_data.csv` – log odds ratios and standard errors for each study
-A random-effects meta-analysis was performed using the `metagen` function from the `meta` package (REML method).
-All analyses were conducted in R.
+- **Script:** `Analysis.R` – runs a random-effects meta-analysis using the `meta` package (REML method)

-## 3. Results

-The analysis of 23 prospective studies showed a statistically significant association between maternal smoking and low birth weight.

--   **Pooled Odds Ratio (OR): 1.93 (95% CI: 1.75–2.12)**
--   **Heterogeneity (I²): 17.4% (p = 0.23)**

-The low, non-significant heterogeneity suggests the studies are in relative agreement.
-The pooled result indicates that smoking is associated with a **93% higher odds of LBW in infants of smoking mothers compared with non-smokers.**
+- **Output:** `forest_plot.png` – generated forest plot of all included studies

+---

+### Summary of Results

+Running the analysis produces a pooled odds ratio of **1.93 (95% CI: 1.75–2.12)** with low heterogeneity (**I² = 17%, p = 0.23**).
+This indicates that, across the prospective studies, maternal smoking during pregnancy is associated with higher odds of delivering a low-birth-weight infant.

+---

-### Forest Plot
+### Reproducibility

+All analyses were carried out in **R (version 4.x)** using the following packages:
+- `meta`
+- `tidyverse`

+To reproduce the results:
+1. Place `meta_data.csv` and `Analysis.R` in the same folder.
+2. Run `Analysis.R` in RStudio or the R console.
+3. The script will output the summary statistics and save the forest plot in the working directory.

+---

+This project was created as part of independent work on learning meta-analysis methods and aims to provide a clear, reproducible example of the workflow.

 ![Forest Plot of 23 Prospective Studies](forest_plot.png)